Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 Intensifying Competition

-AMD’s MI300X and Intel’s Gaudi accelerators are advancing quickly, posing credible competition.
+AMD’s MI300X and Intel’s Gaudi accelerators are advancing quickly and pose credible competition.
 Moreover, tech giants like Google and Amazon are developing in-house AI chips, which could pressure Nvidia’s pricing power.
 Maintaining technological superiority will be essential to defending margins.

 Export Restrictions & Geopolitics